DonatJR/ita_ws20/evaluation.md

-title: Evaluation pipeline
+Evaluation pipeline
 ---
 # Problem
 - We want to create supervision for clustering research papers
 - We currently have only papers from 1 superclass, i.e. "machine learning"
-- we have access to key words for each paper
+- We have access to key words for each paper:
     - these are 4 to 7 in total, but can consist of multiple words
     - this means we actually have 10 words max per paper How to get supervising labels for this kind of data without manually labeling?

 How can you objectively determine the overall number of clusters?

 # Naive approach
 - Create super set of all key words